javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 map.set(1, 'num1');     // a numeric key
 map.set(true, 'bool1'); // a boolean key

-// remember the regular Object? it would keys to string
+// remember the regular Object? it would convert keys to string
 // Map keeps the type, so these two are different: alert( map.get(1)   ); // 'num1'
 alert( map.get('1') ); // 'str1'